 Is Swedish hard to learn?
-Or, if we were to ask that question in Swedish: “Är svenska svårt att lära sig?”
+Or, if we were to ask that question in Swedish: Är svenska svårt att lära sig? (click on that sentence to hear an audio recording of its pronunciation)

-Swedish, as you can tell by this example sentence, uses the Latin alphabet just like English does, but with a few additional letters, two of which appear in that sentence (ä, and å), plus a third one (ö).
+Swedish, as you can tell by the example sentence Är svenska svårt att lära sig? uses the Latin alphabet just like English does, but with a few additional letters: å, ä, and ö.

 But Hungarian and Finnish, which are two notoriously difficult languages to learn, also use the Latin alphabet, so there is more to the difficulty of learning a language than just its alphabet.

-The difficulty of learning a foreign language is, unsurprisingly, proportional to the differences between that foreign language and one’s native language.
+Linguists study how languages evolved and group them into families of related languages, just as biologists classify plants and animals.
+The difficulty of learning a foreign language is, unsurprisingly, often proportional to the differences between that foreign language and one's native language.

 Swedish and English are both in the family of Indo-European languages (Hungarian and Finnish, by the way, are not).
 Swedish and English are also on the same branch within that family because they are both Germanic languages.

+This close linguistic relationship suggests that Swedish is an easier-to-learn language for English speakers.
 Indeed, most Germanic languages are relatively easy for English speakers to learn, with a few exceptions like Icelandic, a Germanic language that has remained close to the ancient Old Norse language of the Viking era.

 In the early Middle Ages, Old English had grammatical cases.
 But just as they have mostly disappeared from Modern English (except for pronouns), they have also mostly vanished from Swedish, while Icelandic has kept them.